elissasoroj/seeingis/docs/course/amuse.md

 To set up the next demonstration, let's clear the canvas and make some new shapes.

+!!! tip "Step 9"

+	a.
+Clear the canvas
+	b.
+Make two shapes of any kind and give them both a fill color
+	c.
+Place the shapes so that they are overlapping in some way

+To select multiple objects, hold **Shift** as you click on each one.

+Once they are selected, open the **Pathfinder** menu (symbol)

 !!! tip "Step 10"

 	a.
 Clear the canvas
 	b.
 Make a large rectangular shape with a fill color
 	c.
 Make a few smaller shapes, such as circles and triangles and place them in front of the square

-To select multiple objects, hold **Shift** as you click on each one.